 The person who is most critical of the faults, failings, and sins of others is often guilty of the self-same faults, failings, and sins.
 'When you point a finger of accusation at another, remember you have three fingers of accusation pointing right back at yourself,' as the old saying goes.
 How often the person who is severely judging his fellowman is the hypocrite who flatters himself of his own uprightness.

 In a few words, pregnant with meaning, Christ silences every accusing voice and each pointing finger.
-Jesus did not excuse this woman's adultery by finding fault with God's law, for later He challenged her to face her wrong-doing and to 'go and sin no more.'
+Jesus did not excuse this woman's adultery by finding fault with God's law, for later He challenged her to face her wrong-doing and to "go and sin no more."
 And by His atoning death, she too was forgiven by grace through faith.
-There is no sin so great that it cannot be forgiven - except perhaps the sin of unbelief.
-For the one who believes in the Son has forgiveness of sin and life everlasting, but the one who refuses to believe in the Son does not have forgiveness, and will not see life - instead, the wrath of God remains on him.
+There is no sin so great that it cannot be forgiven, except the sin of unbelief.
+For the one who believes in the Son has forgiveness of sin and life everlasting, but the one who refuses to believe in the Son does not have forgiveness, and will not see life.
+Instead, the wrath of God remains on him.

-The punishment for adultery was stoning, but the wages of all sin and every trespass, whether sins of the body or sins of the heart, whether physical sins executed in our body or senses, OR spiritual sin undertaken in the secret smugness of our own prideful hearts, the wages of all sin is death… and death means separation from God.
-BUT the gift of God is eternal life, which is accessed through the Lord Jesus Christ.
-He it was Who took the punishment for our sin - the punishment that we so justly deserve.
+The punishment for adultery was stoning, but the wages of all sin and every trespass, whether sins of the body or sins of the heart, whether physical sins executed in our body or senses, or spiritual sins undertaken in the secret smugness of our own prideful hearts, the wages of all sin is death, and death means separation from God.
+But the gift of God is eternal life, which is accessed through the Lord Jesus Christ.
+He took the punishment for our sin - the punishment that we so justly deserve.

-Praise God that Christ is the only one that has the righteous authority to cast the first stone at you and at me.
-And how we praise and thank Him that by grace HE took our punishment upon Himself, and through faith in Christ, we are forgiven of all our SINS through His atoning death.
+Praise God that Christ is the only one Who has the righteous authority to cast the first stone at you and at me.
+And how we praise and thank Him that by grace He took our punishment upon Himself, and through faith in Christ, we are forgiven of all our sins through His atoning death.
 Praise God that by faith the PENALTY of sin has been dealt with.
 Christ took the punishment we deserve and clothed us in His perfect righteousness.

-It is through the indwelling Holy Spirit, that the life of Christ within is able to overcome our innate SIN - our old, inherited, imputed sin nature, (the old-man as Paul calls it) that lurks within.
-And a day is fast approaching when we will be with Christ and the PRESENCE of sin will be gone forever.
+It is through the indwelling Holy Spirit, that the life of Christ within is able to overcome our innate sin, our old, inherited, imputed sin nature, (the old-man as Paul calls it) that lurks within.
+And a day is fast approaching when we will be with Christ in heaven and the PRESENCE of sin will be gone forever.

-May the mind of Christ direct all our actions and attitudes, our thoughts and the motives of our heart, and may His gracious attitude be reflected in me as I seek to live a life that is pleasing in His sight, for His praise and glory.
+May the mind of Christ direct all our actions and attitudes, our thoughts and the motives of our hearts, and may His gracious attitude be reflected in us as we seek to live lives that are pleasing in His sight, for His praise and glory.

 Father God, thank You that my sins have been forgiven and there is no condemnation to those that are in Christ Jesus.
-I confess there are times when I have been critical of others - forgetting that my sins were scarlet, but by Your grace have been washed white as snow.
+I confess that there are times when I have been critical of others, forgetting that my own sins were scarlet, but by Your grace have been washed white as snow.
 Lord, I want to live a life that is pleasing to You.
-I pray that Your new-life within may display the grace and love of the Lord Jesus towards others - in the same way that You show Your grace and love towards me, in Jesus' name I pray, AMEN.
+I pray that Your new-life within may display the grace and love of the Lord Jesus towards others, in the same way that You show Your grace and love towards me.
+In Jesus' name I pray, AMEN.